yashpalsharma-tech/enterprise-platform-engineering-journey/aws/14-sqs-sns-event-driven/README.md

-﻿# Docum# Amazon SQS, SNS and Event-Driven Architecture
+﻿# Amazon SQS, SNS and Event-Driven Architecture

 This module covers: